RetroHoboSpot/MOTD-Helldivers2/README.md

-# MOTD democracy for Linux terminals
+# Message Of The Day (MOTD) democracy for Linux terminals

 Hello Fellow Hellvivers,